-The Big Buddy operational team consists of full and part-time staff such as our CEO, Programme Manager and area Coordinators.
+The Big Buddy operational team consists of full and part-time staff such as our CEO, Operations Manager and area Mentoring Managers.
 Expanding on and supporting their work are specialist contractors working in, for instance, psychology, finance and media.
 Being a charity, we are governed by a Board of Trustees and further supported by members of our fundraising arm, the Big Buddy Foundation.

 While most of us come from different backgrounds and professions, the element that draws us together is the vision to find a Big Buddy for every boy that needs one.

 Find out more about the people making Big Buddy tick below.
 Contact details for team members can also be found on our Contact page.